Q. What is an Eternal Reef?

 A. Frequently families chose a cremation urn thinking of it as a final resting place for a loved one’s cremated remains.
 Sometimes these urns end up on a shelf or in a closet for the next generation to find.
 An Eternal Reef is a permanent memorial that places the cremated remains in the ocean and creates new life as reef habitat for fish, turtles and other forms of sea life.
 Having such a permanent, physical location allows families to visit and many choose to dive and boat to the site of their loved one’s Eternal Reef.

 Q. How is an Eternal Reef different than ash scattering?

 Q. How will I know where the Eternal Reef is located?

 A. With every Eternal Reef, we provide two memorial certificates with GPS coordinates noting the longitude and latitude of the memorial.

 Q. Can I visit the location of the Eternal Reef?

-A. Reef balls have 25+ years of documented stability in the marine environment.
-Over these years reef balls have been hit directly by category 3, 4 and 5 hurricanes and there is no indication of any significant movement.
-With over 750,000 reef balls placed worldwide, the Eternal Reef design has a proven track record and, in fact during the devastating hurricane seasons of 1998 and 2004 many of our sites were hit directly by storms and all of our reefs remained in place.
+A. Reef balls have 30+ years of documented stability in the marine environment.
+Over these years, reef balls have been hit directly by category 3, 4 and 5 hurricanes and there is no indication of any significant movement.
+With over 1 million reef balls placed worldwide, the Eternal Reef design has a proven track record and, in fact during the devastating hurricane seasons of 1998 and 2004, many of our sites were hit directly by storms and all our reefs remained in place.

 Q. How long will an Eternal Reef last?